kaushikasemwal/rock_paper_scissors/README.md

 ## Acknowledgments

 * Inspiration from classic arcade games.
-* Any tutorials or resources that helped you.
+* Special Thanks to codedex.